Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Kayaking in Florida’s State Parks Need to Knows

-The following parks offer great accessible kayaking spots for quick day trips, family outings, or just a more leisurely paddle.
+Lots of Florida State Parks offer great accessible kayaking spots for quick day trips, family outings, or just a more leisurely paddle.
 Be mindful that most of Florida is known for its hot, humid weather, with brutal summers well into the 90s.
-Winter, while more pleasant, rarely see temperatures below 70 degrees.
-Moreover, when planning your trip, be mindful of hurricane season, which typically runs from June to November, with September being the peak month.
+Winter is much more pleasant, rarely seeing temperatures below 70 degrees, but every now and then we get surprised by a blazing day on the water.
+Something super important to consider when planning your trip, be mindful of hurricane season, which typically runs from June to November, with September being the peak month.

-While some visitors will come for an adventure, most are leisure travelers who want to avoid the bugs and the heat.
-Just a stone’s throw from some of the significant Floridian cities is the vast spaces that make for your next great adventure.
+Some people coming to Florida State Parks for kayaking are looking for an adventure with alligators, most are leisure travelers who want to avoid the bugs and the heat.
+Just a stone’s throw from some of the biggest Florida cities you’ll find lots of parks and preserves perfect for paddling.

 Taylor Family Paddling on Wekiva River with Stanley Growler 2020 4